pipedocs/pipedocs.github.io/content/intro_proc.md

 However, this approach can easily lead to inconsistencies in output directory conventions, difficulty tracking pipeline versions, and limited flexibility in updating pipelines, all of which ultimately combine to compound reproducibility challenges.
 Often, many common routines are deployed across multiple MRI modalities, and it is in the interest of the investigator to minimise redundancy and maximise reproducibility.

+The modular, atomic design of the XCP system allows for streamlined reproduction and recombination of frequently used image processing strategies across multiple pipelines and modalities.

 ## Features

 The XCP system aims to provide a multimodal library of common processing routines that will improve scientific reproducibility.
 Features include: